Adult Services Program

 ACCUPLACER & Testing Services

-Any newly admitted student to Southern West Virginia Community and Technical College who has not taken the ACT or SAT will be required to take the ACCUPLACER placement tests in Reading, English and Mathematics prior to registering for classes.
+Any new student admitted to Southern West Virginia Community and Technical College who has not taken the ACT or SAT will be required to take the ACCUPLACER placement tests in Reading, English and Mathematics prior to registering for classes.

 The ACCUPLACER is not “pass” or “fail” however, it is important to do your best for an accurate measure of your academic skills.